 East Goulburn Main Channel Offtake Bridges

-GMW is upgrading the East Goulburn Main Channel Offtake bridges in mid 2014.
+Goulburn-Murray Water is upgrading the East Goulburn Main Channel Offtake bridges in mid July 2014.

-Preparatory works have already commenced, including two meetings with members of the local community.
-The actual bridge deck replacement will take place sometime between May and August.
-While specific details will be provided once the GMW tender process is completed, it is likely that these works will require the bridges to be closed for a short period of time.
+Preparatory works have already commenced, including four meetings with members of the local community.
+The actual bridge deck replacement is scheduled to take place somewhere between July and August, dependant on weather.
+These works will require the bridges to be closed for a short period of time.

 If you're a resident, click here for more information.